-Written work will be submitted electronically in MS Word, per the professor's instructions.
+Written work will normally be submitted electronically per the professor's instructions.

-a.
+- a.
 Formative and Summative Assessments.
-Regardless of submission method, written assessments will conform to the following requirements at a minimum:

-- First and Last Name should be placed in the header for each page. - Type all text in standard Times New Roman, size 12 font, double-spaced, left justified.
-Margins should be set at one inch on the top, bottom, left and right sides. - Reproduce the written topic exactly as it appears in the assessment question at the beginning of the written solution. - Number all pages consecutively.
+Formative Assessments may simply require entering responses directly into a text window in the Learning Management System (LMS).
+Summative Assessments will be submitted as a Word document in the following format: - First and Last Name should be placed in the header for each page. - Times New Roman, size 12 font, double-spaced, left justified, 1" margins on all sides. - Begin by including the prompt/question exactly as it appears in the assessment. - Number all pages consecutively.
 The maximum number of pages indicated in the assessment instructions is a strict limit.
 Page limits encourage disciplined thinking and require the student to reduce their arguments to the essential points.
-Do not include graphics, notes, bibliography, or title pages in counting to remain within the page requirements. - As previously mentioned, document reference material when told to do so using a recognized format for footnotes, endnotes, or parenthetical citations.
-A bibliography may also be required. - b.
+Do not include graphics, notes, bibliography, or title pages when counting pages. - Cite necessary reference material using a recognized format for parenthetical citations.

+Footnotes, endnotes, or a bibliography are only required when directed.

+b.
 Point Papers.
-Point papers are short one- or two-page responses to a session question.
-Point papers have a multipurpose nature on staffs.
-They are written to knowledgeable readers and often provide talking points for meetings, recommendations for discussion, or alternatives for decision-makers.
-(Guidance for Written Solutions for College of Distance Education (CDE) Students provides a point paper format that will help students capture on one or two pages the relevant issues, facts, analysis and recommendations.)
-Initially, students may find it difficult to write succinct but comprehensive point papers.
-Fight the tendency to tell everything you know or read about an issue.
+Point papers are short one- or two-page informative responses to a question.
+Point papers have a multipurpose nature on staffs; in this course they are typically assigned to make up an absence by summarizing the most important material of the missed session.
+(Guidance for Written Solutions for College of Distance Education (CDE) Students provides a point paper format that will help students capture on one or two pages the relevant issues, facts, analysis and recommendations.).